eldstal/eldstal.github.io/src/blog/260907-retrolan1.md

 For Windows 9x guests, Libvirt with QEMU supports the [SoftGPU](https://github.com/JHRobotics/softgpu) drivers, which should give you OK graphics performance.
-If you get `qemu-3dfx` working, you can apparently even get hardware accelerated 3D!

-I haven't had much luck getting good graphics performance out of Windows XP under libvirt.
-It's possible that there's a solution out there, but I don't know how.
+[qemu-3dfx](https://github.com/kjliew/qemu-3dfx) is a set of patches and support drivers for QEMU which adds passthrough of GLIDE and OpenGL to the host for better 3D performance.
+I haven't been able to build it, but it seems like a good option.
+Be aware that there's some licensing drama in the project at the moment.

 ## 86Box
 86Box is more of an emulator than a Hypervisor, really.
 It does a great job